 Baltra - Santa Cruz IslandArrive in Baltra where a guide will meet you and accompany you to the bus that will be taken to the Itabaca Channel.
 Cross the channel by barge and then continue to Puerto Ayora by bus.
-Once aboard the Yacht, receive a small orientation while enjoying a nice light snack.
+Once aboard the yacht, receive a small orientation while enjoying a nice light snack.
 Later in the afternoon, embark on the first excursion to the Charles Darwin Station and its Interpretive Center.
 Enjoy a walk through the port town and admire the various handicrafts.
-Return to the Yacht and enjoy a nice welcome cocktail followed by dinner.
+Return to the yacht and enjoy a nice welcome cocktail followed by dinner.

 Punta Suarez has amazing lava beds to walk to and observe unique colonies of marine birds, including albatross.
 After lunch make a wet landing in Gardner Bay for a walk on the beach to observe a colony of sea lions.
-These friendly sea lions inhabit the beach in great quantity during the breeding season.
+These friendly sea lions inhabit the beach in great quantities during the breeding season.
 This location is also an important nesting area for sea turtles.

 Travel by panga to Osborn Islet and the islets of Gardner.
 Enjoy a relaxing afternoon swimming or snorkeling in the crystal blue waters here.
 Return to the boat for a delicious dinner and evening orientation.

 In the morning head out to Punta Pitt in San Cristobal Island.
 There is a trail here that includes an olivine beach and a trail that ascends to the top of a volcanic tuff hill that passes through several natural viewpoints.
 Punta Pitt is composed of volcanic tuff substrate and the high winds here have led to natural erosion.
 This is the only site in the Galapagos Islands where you can watch the three species of boobies and two species of frigates nesting in the same area.